CatalaLang/catala-book/src/2-3-list-scopes.md

 Now, there are several strategies to implement article 8, but not all are legally correct.
-One strategy could be to compute the total amount of income tax owed by all the individuals in the household, and substract that total amount of income tax from the the totam amount of household tax to perform the deduction.
+One strategy could be to compute the total amount of income tax owed by all the individuals in the household, and substract that total amount of income tax from the the total amount of household tax to perform the deduction.
 However, this strategy is incorrect, because the household tax deduction for one individual is implicitly capped by the amount of household tax due for this individual!
-This capping introduces a non-linearity in the formula that prevents rearranging the additions and substractions while keeping the same results in all configurations.
+This capping introduces a non-linearity in the formula that prevents rearranging the additions and subtractions while keeping the same results in all configurations.

 ~~~admonish danger title="Watch out for the non-linearity of article 8!"